菜单

 Case Study #1: Discovery and Characterization of a Therapeutic Monoclonal Antibody for ADC Development

-High-throughput screening and in vitro characterization was conducted to identify and optimize monoclonal antibody with superior internalization, high-affinity binding, and effective cytotoxicity when conjugated to MMAE.
-Our hybridoma-based, high-throughput internalization screening and lead characterization assays enabled the selection of optimal ADC candidates with comparable or improved performance to benchmark antibodies.
+High-throughput screening and in vitro characterization was conducted to identify and optimize a mAb with superior internalization, high-affinity binding, and effective cytotoxicity when conjugated to MMAE.
+Our hybridoma-based, high-throughput internalization screening and lead characterization assays enabled the selection of optimal ADC leads with comparable or improved performance to benchmark antibodies.

-Figure A: High-throughput screening of hybridoma-derived antibodies for internalization using the pHrodo assay.
+Figure A: High-throughput internalization screening of hybridoma-derived antibodies using the pHrodo assay.
 Herceptin demonstrated dose-dependent internalization in HER-2 expressing SK-BR-3 cells, serving as a positive control.
 FACS-based acid quenching internalization screening was used to compare to antibody 1 and antibody 2.
-Antibody 1 exhibited a higher internalization, making it a stronger candidate for ADC development.
+Antibody 1 exhibited a higher internalization, making it a stronger candidate for ADC.

 Case Study #2: Discovery of a Monoclonal Antibody for Immunohistochemistry (IHC) Staining